Reputation and Rejections

 As part of the account reputation and hourly quota system, Mailchimp Transactional automatically reviews the content of the emails you send.
 This helps us find potential issues that could harm your reputation as a sender—or the reputation of Mailchimp Transactional’s sending IPs.

 A shortened link is a standard URL that is clipped down to a more manageable size.
 Most shortened links also hide the destination URL, allowing spammers to trick people into clicking harmful links; if you use shortened links in emails, that might set off spam filters.
-It's always best to use the full link—no URL shortening service is perfect and they’re all susceptible to security issues or blacklisting.
+It's always best to use the full link—no URL shortening service is perfect and they’re all susceptible to security issues.

 A message sent to the address bounces